 household; my parents and other siblings have all played a huge role in my bull riding career whether

-it be physically being there in the crowd to support me or on the other end of the phone from back
+it is physically being there in the crowd to support me or on the other end of the phone from back

-home is Australia and I wouldn’t have it any other way.
+home in Australia and I wouldn’t have it any other way.

 Like any professional sport, you get out only what you put into it.
 The harder you work the better the

 Each and every bull is different so getting on practice bulls will help perfect technique but it is also

 important for me to ensure I keep my fitness up; I train every day that I am not competing, focusing

 on my core strength and flexibility.
 Another big part of it is your mental attitude – you have to be

 mentally strong and alert to be able to react.
 You have to be in the right mindset to ride a bull.